 Alpha- and Beta-Pinene:

 As the name suggests they come from pine trees.
 It has a pine flavor and smell.
 It has been suggested that a large number of strains contain considerable amounts of both beta-pinene and alpha-pinene.

 It has a floral aroma with a spicy tinge in the taste.
 This terpene can be found in many plants, including mint, some flowers, and cinnamon, and even some mushrooms.

 You will enjoy this one if the clove or pine taste appeals to you.
 This one seems unique to Jack Herer and other Jack varieties when it comes to the strains of CBD.

 To the nose and tongue, it is very much herbal.
 Laboratory testing findings of camphene show it in high concentrations within indica strains of cannabis.

 Caryophyllene tastes like the cousin of marijuana called hops.
-This one is essentially beneficial for those suffering from depression, anxiety, and other stress-related ailments.
 Caryophyllene is found in the Train Wreck Strain, but concentrations are higher in soil-grown plants than in hydroponics.

 Cannabinoids and Terpenes in Hemp

 Of course, THC and CBD are the most commonly known cannabinoids found in the marijuana plant.
 But it’s important to note that hemp stands out because it contains very low amounts of THC if any at all.

 CBD is a popular cannabinoid because it offers many of the effects found in the hemp plant, but without the high.
-Some people use marijuana solely for the high, not the health benefits.
-But other people just want to experience the relief that can be found in marijuana and have no interest in the psychoactive effect.
+Some people use marijuana solely for the high.
+But other people just want to experience the effects that can be found in marijuana and have no interest in the psychoactive effect.

 For these people, CBD is the perfect solution.
 Usually, people prefer CBD from hemp plants.
 You get all the benefits of marijuana but none of the high or laziness that can come as a result of THC.